 - Yes, a follow-up appointment in the Orthopaedic Clinic will be requested when you leave the Emergency Department (ED) and you will be contacted about a date and time

 What if I have concerns/questions?

-If your injury is not settling or you have other concerns, you should see your GP in the first instance - take your ACC form/number with you
+If your injury is not settling or you have other concerns, you should see your GP first - take your ACC form/number with you